The Voyageur Route is an annual bike ride starting in Ottawa, Ontario and traveling to Quebec City, Quebec.

 Harmonized Sales Tax (HST) is in addition to above fees.

-A discount on this tax applies to non-residents of Canada.
 We recommend that you obtain travel, medical and personal insurance.
 Please read our policy statement for Cycle Canada events: Policies

 You'll find information on other great cycling tours in Canada here: Cycle Canada Events.

 Cycle Canada has no official limit on transporting your daily luggage.
 Our staff will assist where possible with delivery of luggage to your overnight room.
 In the mornings we ask that participants bring their bags to the lobby or support vehicle.
 So, keep in mind that you may need to carry your bag at times and they are loaded into a limited space in our support vehicle.

 One area where we do have constraints is taking hard shell bike cases.
 Some soft shelled bike cases that don't present a problem.
 We generally can transport Bike Friday Cases.
 If you need to bring a bike case please let us know, we'll assist with advice so you can make arrangements.

 If you have special logistical issues, such as travelling from overseas, please let us know.
 We'll do what we can to help.

 Most participants on our rides bring their own bikes.
 But travelling with bikes can be complicated.
 Please let us know if you wish to rent a bike and we will provide suggestions on rental companies.